Last updated: June 19th, 2019

 We collect data about how End Users interact with ads inside the application.
 This includes viewing, clicking on the ads as well as whether or not an End User performed post-click action like installing the advertised.

 Information about the country in which the End User might reside as deduced by various technologies including: IP address.

 To the extent EU data protection law applies to our processing of personal data about you as user of our Services, we act as the "data controller".
-To the extent EU data protection law applies to our processing of personal data about of users of your mobile applications ("end users") we serve as the "data processor".
+To the extent EU data protection law applies to our processing of personal data about users of your mobile applications ("End Users") we serve as the "data processor".

 We use your information in order to:

 To do this we also use your information to: Provide you with technical support and assistance in the development of the modules in your Application; ensure that the Services function well and communicate with you about the Services by email, forums, notifications within the Services (transactional messages).
 For example we will contact you to notify you of any issues with the Services or any suspicious activity in your account or use what we learn about your End Users' interactions with your application and with advertising to provide you with information you can use to improve your application.
 The legal basis for these uses is the performance of the contract with you.